 The Center for Applied Aquatic Ecology (CAAE) monitors DO, temperature, pH, and specific conductivity every three hours at multiple depths at three platforms located at I-85, Creedmoor Road, and at Raleigh's intake.
 Additional parameters are monitored monthly and up to bi-weekly during the summer at these stations.
 The CAAE data will be used to inform model calibration and can be paired with diurnal water quality sampling as a recommended special study (Appendix A).
 This study will provide the UNRBA with data needed to support development of site specific water quality criteria or a sub-classification use attainability analysis, and correlates chlorophyll a concentrations with conditions that influence aquatic health.
 The study will also provide additional calibration data for the EFDC model.

-Table 4Current Lake Sampling by DWR, Cities of Durham and Raleigh, and CAAE.
-Frequencies are provided in parentheses: M-monthly, W-weekly.
-Data from municipalities and CAAE are derived from data supplied to Cardno ENTRIX in 2012 and will be verified.
+Table 5Current Lake Sampling by DWR, Cities of Durham and Raleigh, and CAAE.
+Frequencies are provided in parentheses: M-monthly, W-weekly..